GrahamDumpleton-abandoned/mod_wsgi-docs/where-to-get-help.rst

 channels related to any third party package or the more general #wsgi and
 #python.web channels.

-Do be aware though that the only forum that is now monitored by mod_wsgi developers is the mod_wsgi mailing list.
-Questions about mod_wsgi will no longer be answered on sites such as StackOverflow and ServerFault, on IRC, or even mailing lists for other packages.
-So, it is much preferable to use the mod_wsgi mailing list if you want an informed answer for a mod_wsgi specific question.
+Do be aware though that StackOveflow, ServerFault and IRC are not very good places to try and carry out a complex or long discussion, especially when debugging issues.
+You may get lucky if someone knows the exact answer for your issue, but anything more and it is much preferable to use the mod_wsgi mailing list

 As a general rule, if you have never participated in public forums previously to seek answers to technical questions, including about Open